peteroupc/peteroupc.github.io/randomtest.md

 - Two or more PRNGs initialized with consecutive seeds.
 - Two or more PRNGs initialized with seeds that differ from each other by one bit (see also "[**The wrap-up on PCG generators**](http://pcg.di.unimi.it/pcg.php#flaws)").

 **Hash functions and counter-based PRNGs.** In general, a _counter-based PRNG_ produces pseudorandom numbers by transforming a seed and a _counter_; with each number, it increments the counter and leaves the seed unchanged (Salmon et al. 2011)<sup>[**(1)**](#Note1)</sup>.
 The seed and counter can be transformed using block ciphers, other permutations, or hash functions.
-In general, counter-based PRNGs that use hash functions (such as MD5, SHA-1, MurmurHash, CityHash, xxHash) will meet the independence requirement if the following hash stream (for that hash function) passes the PractRand tests at 1 TiB or greater:
+In general, counter-based PRNGs that use hash functions (such as MD5, SHA-1, MurmurHash, CityHash, xxHash) will meet the independence requirement if the following hash stream (for that hash function) doesn't fail the PractRand tests at 1 TiB or greater:

 1. Write out the hash code of `seed || 0x5F || counter` (the `||` symbol means concatenation).
 2. Write out the hash code of `(seed+1) || 0x5F || counter`.
 3. Add 1 to `counter` and go to the first step.

-In general, a hash function that passes is worthy of mention if it's noncryptographic and faster than hash functions designed for cryptography, such as MD5 and the SHA family.
+In general, a hash function without PractRand failures is worthy of mention if it's noncryptographic and faster than hash functions designed for cryptography, such as MD5 and the SHA family.

 **Combined PRNGs.** As G. Marsaglia (in KISS), D. Jones (in JKISS), and A. Fog (2015)<sup>[**(2)**](#Note2)</sup> have recognized, combining two or more PRNGs of weaker quality often leads to a higher-quality PRNG.
 A PRNG that isn't high-quality could be converted to a high-quality PRNG in one of the following ways: